 The conveyancing legal landscape is layered and intricate.
 At Direct Conveyancing Solutions, we know this system.
 We know the applicable laws, rules, and procedures.
 We will help ensure a smooth transaction for each of our clients regardless of how complex it may be.

-Conveyancers versus Settlement Agents versus Solicitors
+Conveyancers versus Solicitors

-Conveyancers are property professionals who typically must be licensed to conduct conveyancing on behalf of clients.
+Conveyancers are property professionals who must be licensed to conduct conveyancing on behalf of clients.
 For example, conveyancers in New South Wales must be licensed by the Department of Fair Trading.

-General Conveyancing Process in Australia
+General Conveyancing Process in NSW

 Contract Preparation and Review: The seller's legal representative prepares the contract of sale, which includes details such as the property's description, sale price, settlement date, and any special conditions.
 The buyer's legal representative reviews the contract to ensure that it accurately reflects the agreed-upon terms and conditions.